 - The obsessions and compulsions that characterise OCD are not associated with OCPD.
 Although sufferers of both conditions exhibit repetitive behaviours, the underlying motives are different.
 For example, while OCD sufferers may clean and tidy excessively to keep a catastrophe from taking place, people with OCPD will be more likely to do these activities to increase their productivity.

 - People with OCD realise they have a problem and are likely to seek help to get their symptoms under control.
-However OCPD sufferers are often unaware that their behaviour is unhealthy and instead assume that other people are the problem.
+However, OCPD sufferers are often unaware that their behaviour is unhealthy and instead assume that other people are the problem.
 They believe that if everyone adhered to their strict rules everything would be fine.

 - In contrast to those with OCD, OCPD sufferers have rigid views on right and wrong, and this rigidity may extend to other habits such as spending.

-- Excessive devotion to work that interferes with social and family activities.
+- excessive devotion to work that interferes with social and family activities

-- Preoccupation with details, lists and schedules.
+- preoccupation with details, lists and schedules

-- Difficulty expressing emotion.
+- difficulty expressing emotion

-- Lack of generosity and unexplained frugality.
+- lack of generosity and unexplained frugality

-- Rigid following of moral and ethical codes.
+- rigid following of moral and ethical codes

-- An overwhelming need to be punctual.
+- an overwhelming need to be punctual

-- A sense of righteousness about how things 'should' be done.
+- a sense of righteousness about how things 'should' be done

-- Stiff, formal, rigid mannerisms.
+- stiff, formal, rigid mannerisms

-- Reluctancy to work in teams or delegate.
+- reluctancy to work in teams or delegate

-- Miserly spending style.
+- miserly spending style

 Other symptoms people with OCPD may have include:

-- Sense of entitlement.
+- sense of entitlement

-- Objectification of others.
+- objectification of others

 Someone with OCPD does not have to have all of these symptoms to have a personality disorder.
 There is a specific diagnostic criterion that health professionals will use to diagnose obsessive-compulsive disorder symptoms and this can be found in the American Psychiatric Association's Diagnostic and Statistics Manual (DSM).
-OCPD is defined as a cluster C (anxious or fearful) personality disorder and the patient must have at least four or more of the distinct OCPD symptoms in order to be diagnosed.
+OCPD is defined as a cluster C (anxious or fearful) personality disorder and the patient must have at least four or more of the above OCPD symptoms in order to be diagnosed.

-Getting help for obsessive-compulsive personality disorder
+Getting help for OCPD

 Making an appointment with the doctor is the first important step to seeking help for obsessive-compulsive personality disorder.
 Here assessments will be carried out to identify symptoms and distinguish between OCD.
 A doctor also needs to rule out any medical conditions or other personality disorders which may mimic OCPD.

-As with most personality disorders, counselling and psychotherapy tends to be the most effective treatment for OCPD, although therapists will need to ensure their techniques are accurately tailored to every aspect of a sufferer's cognitive schema - in particular their rigid view of the world and others.
+As with most personality disorders, counselling and psychotherapy tend to be the most effective treatment for OCPD, although therapists will need to ensure their techniques are accurately tailored to every aspect of a sufferer's cognitive schema - in particular their rigid view of the world and others.

 Aims of psychotherapy

 Counsellors specialising in treating individuals with OCPD will be aware that their client will need to feel in control of the situation so their therapeutic methods will probably need to be approved.
 There is also the difficulty of trying to earn their client's trust, but therapists will ensure that any new and changing information is carefully incorporated into therapy so that clients can adjust gradually.

 The most common approach used in obsessive-compulsive disorder treatment is cognitive behavioural therapy.
 This is used to help individuals with a wide range of psychological disorders and is designed to alter a person's way of thinking by challenging automatic and unhealthy interpretations of the world and themselves.
 These interpretations tend to be driven by core beliefs established during childhood, and therapists will aim to replace them with healthier and more accurate ones.

 Psychodynamic therapy is used to help people with OCPD identify feelings towards a situation and then stop and think about why they fear not having a sense of control.
 Therapists will help the client to accept their humanity - focusing on the idea that they are just as prone to error as anyone else and that making mistakes is natural.